ngernest/mica/README.md

 **Mica** checks whether two OCaml modules implementing the same signature are observationally equivalent.
-Mica does this by parsing the signature & *automatically* generating property-based testing code specialised to the signature.
+Mica does this by parsing the signature & *automatically* generating property-based testing (PBT) code specialised to the signature.

 [Mica docs](https://ngernest.github.io/mica/mica/index.html)